michaeluno/admin-page-framework/readme.txt

 No. The demo plugin is released under GPLv2 or later but the library itself is released under MIT.

 = How do I retrieve the stored options? =
 The framework stores them as an organized multidimensional array in the options table in a single row.
-So use the `get_option()` function and pass the extended class name as the key or the custom key if you specify one in the constructor.
+So use the `get_option()` function and pass the instantiated class name as the key or the custom key if you specify one in the constructor.

-For instance, if your extended class name is `APF` then the code would be `get_option( 'APF' );` Alternatively, use the [AdminPageFramework::getOption()](http://admin-page-framework.michaeluno.jp/en/v3/class-AdminPageFramework.html#_getOption) static method.
+For instance, if your instantiated class name is `APF` then the code would be `get_option( 'APF' );` Alternatively, use the [AdminPageFramework::getOption()](http://admin-page-framework.michaeluno.jp/en/v3/class-AdminPageFramework.html#_getOption) static method.

 == Other Notes ==